amix/vimrc/sources_non_forked/vim-go/README.md

 ## Usage

-All [features](#features) are enabled by default.
+Many of the [features](#features) are enabled by default.
 There are no additional settings needed.
-Usage and commands are listed in `doc/vim-go.txt`.
+All usages and commands are listed in `doc/vim-go.txt`.
 Just open the help page to see all commands:

     :help vim-go

 ## Mappings